QuantumMisaka/ATST-Tools/README.md

 ATST-Tools also offer a double-to-single (D2S) TS exploration method, which is named as `neb2dimer_abacus.py` and `neb2sella_abacus.py` in `dimer` and `sella` directories respectively, which run a rough NEB first and use the maximum information for initial guess of running single-ended method like dimer or Sella, obtaining a high-efficiency TS exploration.

+In D2S workflow, Dynamic NEB acceleration is used for NEB calculation for serial usage for faster rough NEB calculation.

 This workflow is only for serial NEB calculation, but is efficient enough for TS exploration.
 The parallel NEB acceleration is in considering.

 ## Vibration Analysis